THE MUSEUM'S HISTORY

 ● The incorporation documents and Employer Identification Number were issued by the state of Florida.

-● They received the Determination Letter from the IRS with designation as a 501(c)19 Veterans Organization (with deductibility) with an effective date of June 30, 2004.
+● They received the Determination Letter from the IRS with designation as a 501(c)19 Veterans Organization, with deductibility, was made effective on June 30, 2004.

 ● The search for support, funding and a new permanent home for the museum really began at this time.